Osoito/IT00AL12-3003/Project BlogSite/Phase1_Definition.md

 # Project phase 1 - Definition and planning

 This is a concise and light-weighted personal blog site that supports CRUD operation with the posts within for the owner of this blog site.
-There is also an anonymous comment section under each post.

 ## 1. User Personas